-One in five children and adolescents is affected by mental health problems and disorders.
-Those aged 18-24 have the highest prevalence of mental disorders of any age group.
+One in 4 young people are affected by mental health problems and disorders.
+Those aged 18 to 24 have the highest prevalence of mental disorders of any age group.

 Key points about depression in adolescence

 - Depression in this age group should be taken seriously.
 Youth suicide is the leading cause of death in this age group.

 - It can be hard to distinguish adolescent turmoil from depressive illness, especially as the young person is also forging new roles within the family and struggling with independence, and academic and career decisions.